sohailk8080/sohailk8080/README.md

 - 👋 Hi, I’m Sohail Khan
-- 👀 I’m an SDET.
+- 👀 I’m an SDET, holding 7+ years of experience
-- 💞️ I like Java a lot
+- 💞️ Java is my first love
-- 📫 I prefer quality over quantity!!
+- 📫 Quality over Quantity!!

 <!---
 sohailk8080/sohailk8080 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.